-NOTICE IS HEREBY GIVEN THAT the sixty-fourth Annual General Meeting of the company will be held at Wessex House, 1 Chesham Street, London SW1X 8ND on Tuesday 26 June 2012 at 12.15pm for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the sixty-fifth Annual General Meeting of the company will be held at Wessex House, 1 Chesham Street, London SW1X 8ND on Tuesday 18 June 2013 at 12.15pm for the following purposes:

-- 1. To receive and consider the directors' report and group accounts for the year ended 31 December 2011 and the report of the auditors thereon. - 2.
+- 1. To receive and consider the directors' report and group accounts for the year ended 31 December 2012 and the report of the auditors thereon. - 2.
 To re-elect Mr JAV Townsend as a director. - 3.
 To re-elect Mr DG Dreyfus as a director. - 4.
 To re-elect Mr RG Paterson as a director. - 5.
-To re-elect Mr JC Woolf as a director. - 6.
-To receive and approve the directors' remuneration report for the year ended 31 December 2011. - 7.
-To declare a final dividend of 4.7p per £1 ordinary share. - 8.
-To re-appoint Grant Thornton UK LLP as the company's auditors to hold office until the conclusion of the next annual general meeting of the company. - 9.
-To authorise the directors to determine the remuneration of the auditors. - 10.
-To consider the following resolution which is to be proposed as a Special Resolution:
+To receive and approve the directors' remuneration report for the year ended 31 December 2012. - 6.
+To declare a final dividend of 4.9p per £1 ordinary share. - 7.
+To re-appoint Grant Thornton UK LLP as the company's auditors to hold office until the conclusion of the next annual general meeting of the company. - 8.
+To authorise the directors to determine the remuneration of the auditors.